-These pressing financial and parenting matters make it imperative that you have qualified New Hampshire divorce attorneys on your side.
+These pressing financial and parenting matters make it imperative that you have qualified Dover divorce attorneys on your side.
 Our experienced divorce attorneys at Burns, Bryant, Cox, Rockefeller & Durkin, P.A. are here to help.
 Attorneys Sarah Lavoie and Christine Rockefeller have extensive experience and can help you every step of the way.

 What are the divorce laws in New Hampshire?